5 Ways To Pay Off Debt Collections

 Why You Should Pay Off Debt Collections

-A collections account can damage your credit score and can result in harassing calls from the collection agency.
+A collections account can damage your credit score and can result in harassing calls from the agency's collections system.
 This can be a major source of financial stress for many.

 In some cases, a collection agency may also sue you for unpaid debt.
 The statute of limitations in your state will determine how much time a collection agency has to sue you, but it can range from three to six years.
 If they do sue you in court and win their case, they may be able to collect through wage garnishment.